 Jordan and Matt’s first dance was to “Earth Angel” (the version from Back to the Future, of course), and the rest of the party was treated to the “Time Warp,” Labyrinth‘s “Magic Dance,” and selections of Lady Gaga.
 After we’d all danced ourselves sore, the night closed out to “The Power of Love” and everyone received a bag of freeze-dried astronaut-food ice cream to take home with them.
 If I’d had the money (and known where to find one), I would have hired a Delorean to drive Matt and Jordan to the airport the next morning.
 They are in France as you read this, probably drinking an incredible Bordeaux wine.

 While I suppose that’s a perfectly adequate summary of events, there is nothing here that really imparts how it feels to watch two of your friends transform in front of you, bolstered by all the love and confidence of the people who matter most to them.
 For some couples, they’re already so married in practice that actual marriage doesn’t change much about their relationship.
 But I hope that something did change for Jordan and Matt.
 Their relationship brought them love, but I hope that their beautiful wedding gives them the courage to be the best versions of themselves.
 Because I believe in what they can do apart, but I believe so much more in what they will achieve together.

 Enjoy your honeymoon, Mr. and Mrs. London.
 Bring us back some stories.

-Emily Asher-Perrin was the Velveteen Rabbit in Matt and Jordan’s wedding.
+Emmet Asher-Perrin was the Velveteen Rabbit in Matt and Jordan’s wedding.
 She’s pretty sure that she’s real—most of her hair has been loved off and her eyes are dropping out, and she’s loose in the joints and very shabby.